Students in the Summer Institute will:

 in ongoing research projects guided by faculty mentors.
 All students will meet with their faculty mentors on a regular basis and will be actively involved in a research project directly related to their personal area of interest for approximately 30 hours per week.

 other faculty and graduate students in the CANR

 familiar with the academic background and qualifications needed to be admitted and succeed in graduate school at UD.
-Representatives from the UD Office of Research and Graduate Studies

 with undergraduate students participating in summer research programs in other UD colleges through seminars, workshops, and social activities.

 Gym and swimming facilities are available upon request.